tolikcode/andriydruk.github.io/content/post/rxdnssd.md

 * Query records
 * Update UI

-That means that you should start 'browse' operation with a BrowseCallback.
-In this callback you start 'resolve' with a ResolveCallback, and than inside ResolveCallback you start 'query records' with a QueryRecordsCallback.
-After that you send a message to the MainThread, where you update your UI.
+That means that you should start `browse` operation with a `BrowseCallback`.
+In this callback you start `resolve` with a `ResolveCallback`, and than inside `ResolveCallback` you start `queryRecords` with a `QueryRecordsCallback`.
+After that you send a message to the main thread, where you update your UI.
 This turns to a 'callback hell'.
 Real problems arise when a user leaves your app before you've got any results from this chain of callbacks, and you have to unsubscribe all listeners and to cancel all operations.
+Another big headacke is handling exceptions from all operations and forwarding it to UI.

 Ok, let's wrap this API with RxJava.